Those Men and Women who dedicate their life to our nation’s service.

 As an enlisted man, my experience was primarily with the “enlisted lifers”, so that’s who I will discuss.
 I will also mention that at times there are some derisive remarks cast regarding the lifers.
 But on a personal level, I feel fortunate in crossing paths with almost all of them.
 They were some of the best people I have come to know in my lifetime.

-For most of us, basic training was our first serious meeting with career military personnel.
+For most of us, basic training was our first serious encounter with career military personnel.
 And, again, for most of us, it was a memorable one.
 A bunch of loud individuals stomping around in Smoky the Bear hats.
 I had three Training Instructors (TI’s) during my basic training in Amarillo, Texas in August of 1968, and each one was different from the other.
 (Yes, even the Air Force had tough TI’s in 1968)

 Sgt.
 Dirk was a man who never smiled.
 He was so transparent in his cruelty, it seemed to us that this was a “nasty TI” character he worked at and mastered.
 A roll he portrayed while on duty.
 Nobody could be that mean!
 His favorite activity was to make us stand at attention under the hot Amarillo sun and watch him slowly drink a cold crisp bottle of Coca Cola from the cooler in the TI’s quarters.
 He wouldn’t even let us get a drink of the tepid water in our canteens until the drill session was over.

 Sgt.
 Dirk wore a pair of mirror sunglasses like the sadistic guard in Cool Hand Luke.
 We called him Sergeant No Eyes.

 Staff Sergeant Wood was another hard ass TI.
 Nothing sadistic or theatrical about him, strictly by the book and inflexible.
 He spent the most time with us and supervised the other two TI’s.
 Sergeant Wood’s favorite activity, it seemed, was putting shaving cream (or a jock strap) on a boot’s head and making him walk around all day like that.
 A man of no humor and little personality, we had no nicknames for Wood, other than a number of expletive deletives.